Ph0tonic/SDP_Projet/README.md

 Our app has many user-friendly features implemented as well as a nice UI to easily understand how to use the app.

 ### Split app model:
-We used Google Firebase to create the searching teams and each team has its own members stored in the firebase, once the heatmap is created, it is also stored in the firebase.
+We used Google Firebase to create the searching teams, and each team has its own members stored in the firebase, once the heatmap is created, it is also stored in the firebase.

 ### Sensor usage:
 Once you first open the app, it asks you if you allow it to use your location service.
 If you do so, the app locates you and puts a pinpoint of your location on the map.
 It also uses the sensor of the drone to locate it and to get the signal strength of the victim.